yeshwanthkattta/Hunter_Showdown/README.md

 ## Competition Rules

-Details of the competition structure will be determined close to the competition date, depending upon participation.
-Makerchip is the judge and jury for battles.
+The Makerchip platform is the judge and jury for battles.
 The winner of each battle is the player/team who destroys all enemy ships or has the most ships remaining at (roughly) Makerchip's cycle limit of ~600 cycles.
+Submissions that fail to compile and simulate within Makerchip's timeout will not be able to compete.
+Battles that fail to compile/simulate will be deemed a tie or awarded to the team that was not responsible for the failure.
+Details of the tournament structure will be determined close to the competition date, depending upon participation.

-Your submission must be based on the latest Verilog or TL-Verilog template.
+Your submission must be based on the latest Verilog or TL-Verilog template and must not reference signals outside of your control circuit and its inputs/outputs.
 Bug fixes in the templates and Showdown library may be required during the coding period.
+Rule changes will not be introduced lightly, but may be deemed necessary to facilitate the best experience and would be communicated in Slack.
+Be sure you are receiving Slack notifications.

 Inconsiderate behavior will not be tolerated and may result in disqualification.
-In the event of disputes, ambiguity, library/template bugs affecting outcomes, disqualification, etc., Redwood EDA, LLC's decisions are final and may result in lose of prize money.
+In the event of disputes, ambiguity, library/template bugs affecting outcomes, disqualification, etc., Redwood EDA, LLC's decisions are final and may result in loss of prize money.
 Details can be found in the [Showdown Terms and Conditions](https://www.redwoodeda.com/showdown-terms).